subroy13/handanim/README.md

    - `Scene`: Collects objects and sequences them in time.
    - Handwriting: Converts strokes from mock or real fonts into draw operations.

-## 💡 Features Coming soon

-1. Arrows
-2. Flowcharts diagrams
-3. Importing images and videos into the scene.
-4. Autofitting content based on the size of textbox
-5. Showcasing tabular data with headers.